 Sandals can actually be very comfortable if you have bunions, because you can let your feet “breathe” without having restrictive material rubbing or pressing against the side of your big toe joints.

-These ones from SAS were recommended by 40+ Style readers and have 5-star Amazon reviews.
+These ones from SAS were recommended by 40+ Style readers.
 They have leather uppers and a footbed which molds to your shape.

 best sneakers for bunions

 Vionic is often recommended by podiatrists because of the way they cradle your foot.